10 benefits of email marketing

 Email marketing doesn’t necessarily require a huge team or reams of technical nous in order to be successful.
 It’s certainly possible to jazz up an email campaign with fancy templates, videos, images and logos.
 Yet, some of the most successful campaigns utilise simple plain text emails, suggesting that it’s the content of an email that is the most important thing.

-5. Easy to track
+5. Easy to measure

 Another key benefit of email marketing is that it’s easy to see where you’re going wrong.
 Most email marketing software will allow you to track open, click-through and conversion rates, making it simple to spot how a campaign can be improved.
 These changes can be made almost immediately too, whereas print or broadcast advertising requires quite a bit of effort to alter.